AminataBEYE/AminataBEYE/README.md

 - 👋 Hi, I’m @AminataBEYE
-- 👀 I’m interested in  Les logiciels  R, Matlab, Python, ODK et Kobotool
+- 👀 I’m interested in  Les logiciels  R, Matlab, Python, ODK and Kobotool
-- 🌱 I’m currently learning Matlab et ODK
+- 🌱 I’m currently learning Matlab and ODK
-- 💞️ I’m looking to collaborate on  la biostatisque
+- 💞️ I’m looking to collaborate on biostatistics
 - 📫 How to reach me  aminabeye45@gmail.com
 <!---
 AminataBEYE/AminataBEYE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.